CLorek/CandyCollectorAPI/README.md

 ## Add Tables and migrate changes

-Run `python manage makemigrations CandyCollector` to add tables and 'python manage.py migrate CandyCollector' to migrate the changes.
+Run `python manage makemigrations CandyCollector` to add tables and `python manage.py migrate CandyCollector` to migrate the changes.